craftcms/shopify/README.md

 ## About

-The Shopify plugin for Craft CMS allows you to connect your Craft CMS site to your Shopify store.
+Connect your [Craft CMS](https://craftcms.com/) site to a Shopify store.

-The plugin syncs all your Shopify stores products to Craft, and keeps them updated.
+The Shopify plugin syncs all your Shopify products into Craft, and keeps them updated.

 ## Requirements